Three more weeks of Covid-19 lockdown expected amid calls for exit strategy

 However, ministers and officials have repeatedly made clear there is no prospect of any imminent relaxation.

+On Wednesday night, health minister Nadine Dorries took to Twitter to urge journalists to stop asking about an exit strategy.

+She said: “There is only one way we can ‘exit’ full lockdown and that is when we have a vaccine.
+Until then, we need to find ways we can adapt society and strike a balance between the health of the nation and our economy.”

-Labour leader Sir Keir Starmer has said the party will back an extension, but has called on ministers to set out an “exit strategy” explaining how they will eventually be lifted.
+Labour leader Sir Keir Starmer has said the party will back an extension, but has called on ministers to set out an exit strategy explaining how restrictions will eventually be lifted.

+Elsewhere, a leaked letter written on Saturday to a senior official at the Department of Health and Social Care by the Association of Directors of Adult Social Services (Adass) says mixed messages from Government have created “confusion and additional workload”.

+The letter also raises fears about funding, testing, personal protective equipment (PPE) and the shielding scheme for vulnerable people.

 Speaking at the daily No 10 press conference on Wednesday, Health Secretary Matt Hancock said there could be no “let up” in the efforts to curb the spread of the virus.